 - Operator game rules and participant code of practice

 - Evidence of financial capability to operate the business.
-Capital budgets.
-5-year financial projection and the assumptions made in considering the figures
+Capital budgets and five (5) years financial projection and the assumptions made in considering the figures.

 Directors of the Company shall be required to complete Personality Note (PN) and Anti-Money Laundering (AML) forms, which shall be submitted to the Security Agencies for background checks and Vetting.